ikmalaz/reddit-image-scraper/README.md

 - The list of post titles with their images will be shown

-- To stop and exit press Ctrl + C at Powershell / cmd / Git Bash
+- To stop and exit press Ctrl + C at Powershell

 ```bash
 reddit-image-scraper/